marty-thane/marble/README.md

 ## To-Do

-- **Auto-Ricing:** Integrate all features into a single option for easy customization and setup of a vanilla system.
+- **Auto mode:** Integrate all features into a single option for easy customization and setup of a vanilla system.
+- **Safety measures:** Create logic for handling exceptions and unforeseen scenarios (file not found etc.).
+- **Pretty UI:** CLI interfaces can be confusing.
+Implement a TUI interface (using `whiptail`) with logs telling the user what's happening behind the scenes.